rackerlabs/support-how-to/content/retired-articles/migrating-your-drupal-database-to-cloud-servers.md

 Next we need to configure our firewall to keep our server protected on the Internet.
 The firewall that is built into your server is called *iptables* and works very well.
-By default Ubuntu does not have any firewall rules configured so we will need to configure them.
+By default the Ubuntu operating system does not have any firewall rules configured so we will need to configure them.

 We will configure our rules based on the following assumptions: